activescott/activescott/README.md

 ### Hi there 👋

-- 👂 My name is Scott Willeke
+My name is Scott Willeke
-- 🌱 I’m currently learning Go & Ethereum Web3 Development
-- 📫 How to reach me: https://scott.willeke.com
-- ❤️ I love 👨‍👩‍👦‍👦 🏔 👨‍💻
+❤️ I love spending time with family and being outside.
+I also love to build things - especially out of code and especially with others.

+More about me at https://scott.willeke.com/about

 ### My GitHub Stats